-Check to see if they are in-stock on Amazon.
+Check to see if they are in-stock on Amazon ar

 Moon Festival at Balboa Park

 Held at the Spreckels Organ Pavilion, the Moon Festival at Balboa Park is a free, family-friendly event.
-This year’s performances feature Xiamen University’s Art and Performance group, Confucius Classroom student six arts performances, Korean-American Association drums and dance performances, lion and dragon dances and more.
-The show starts at 6:00 p.m. on Saturday, September 23.
-For more details see the event’s Facebook page.
+This year’s performances feature Xiamen University’s Art and Performance group, Confucius Classroom student six arts performances, Korean-American Association drums and dance performances, lion and dragon dances, and more.

 (Interested in more Chinese culture?
 Learn more about Chinese New Year.)